 This section looks at housing problems faced by EEA family members who are in the UK.
-Generally family members have the same rights as those they accompany so you may want to check the pages on advising accession state nationals, advising EEA workers and self-employed people, advising other EEA nationals and advising Bulgarians and Romanians.
+Generally family members have the same rights as those they accompany so you may want to check the pages on advising EEA workers and self-employed people, advising other EEA nationals and advising Bulgarians, Romanians and Croatians.
 The definitions of 'family member' (there are different rules for the economically active and for other EEA nationals) are on the page for EEA family members.

 Family members have the same rights, so a worker's civil partner has the same rights as the worker; a student's daughter has the same rights as a student.